williamlaplante/SynchrotronMaps/code/README.md

  - corrfunc.py : The main module where the correlation function and the helper functions are located.

  - processing.py : This file contains functions that process the dustmap data.
-As soon as the consistency tests are done most of the function are going into the archive.
+As soon as the consistency tests are done most of the functions are going into the archive.